cncf/techdocs/analyses/0012-TUF/analysis.md

 - There's no guideline or tutorial to assist users in generating the website from 5 = Exemplary
+- There's no guideline or tutorial to assist users in generating the website from 5 = Exemplary

 ### Summary of Issues

+navigation option is a menu bar.
+This makes it difficult to find information. the website repo.

 navigation option is a menu bar.
 This makes it difficult to find information. the website repo.